 I loosened the laces of my running shoes, straightened out my legs, and opened the notebook that has been sitting on my lap.
 As I skimmed through the words written on the first few pages, I was brought to a realization that was made even clearer by the soothing sound of waves trying to reach me above the breakwater.

-There are countless things I wish I have done; there are numerous things I wish I did not do.
+There were numerous things I wish I have done; there were countless things I wish I did not do.

-There are words I wish I have boldly spoken and there are words I wish have kept in silence.
+There were words I wish I have boldly spoken and there were words I wish have kept in silence.

-There are people I wish I have not known and there are people I wish I have valued more ― the branches of my life.
+There were people I wish I have not known and there were people I wish I have valued more ― the branches of my life.

-There are life-changing lessons I wish I have learned well and there are painful realities I wish I have understood and accepted earlier in life.
+There were life-changing lessons I wish I have learned well and there were painful realities I wish I have understood and accepted earlier in life.

-There are places I wish I could no longer remember and there are places I wish I have never been to.
+There were places I wish I could no longer remember and there were places I wish I have never been to.

-There are opportunities I wish I have seized with a braver heart and there are challenges I wish I have faced with a tougher mind.
+There were opportunities I wish I have seized with a braver heart and there were challenges I wish I have faced with a tougher mind.

-There are dreams I wish I have not surrendered to fears and there are possibilities I wish I could have achieved if only I fought a little harder.
+There were dreams I wish I have not surrendered to fears and there were possibilities I wish I could have achieved if only I fought a little harder.

-There are bridges I wish I burned immediately after the first time I mistakenly crossed them, and there are less attractive bridges I wish I have chosen to cross because they would lead me to more delightful life experiences.
+There were bridges I wish I burned immediately after the first time I mistakenly crossed them, and there were less attractive bridges I wish I have chosen to cross because they would lead me to more delightful life experiences.

-There are journeys I wish I have finished well and there are journeys I wish I have never started.
-(Related Story: Journey To Life’s Lonely Roads)
+There were journeys I wish I have finished well and there were journeys I wish I have never started.

-There are decisions I wish I was smart enough to not let my heart decide on and there are choices I wish I made more wisely that could have put me in a better position today.
+There were decisions I wish I was smart enough to not let my heart decide on and there were choices I wish I made more wisely that could have put me in a better position today.